ujjwalguptaofficial/osnft-doc/docs/nftonomics/use.md

 👉 As the project keeps growing - the value of NFT keeps increasing thus the price which means good return 😊 for the investors.

+The growth of the project can be considered from different attributes like -

+* star count
+* fork count
+* no of issues opened/closed
+* community growth
+* usage of project
+* no of commits - how creators is determined
+* features being added in the project

+The growth is not limited to above mentioned attributes but there can be more.

 ### What should you do as investor ?

 As an investor your primary goal is to earn which will be possible only if the project you invested grow.